European shares end strong week on sour note

 “There is still a stand-off between oil-producing parties, and the concerns over the banks have not gone away.”

-Among top sectoral fallers were the banks, which fell 1.4 percent.
-They are still up 8.5 percent from last week’s lows but are down over 20 percent for the year on concern over how they can protect profits in a low-interest-rate, low-growth environment.
+The biggest sectoral faller was banks, down 2.4 percent.
+They are still up 7.5 percent from last week’s lows but down over 20 percent for the year on concern over how they can protect profits in a low-interest-rate, low-growth environment.

 Oil prices also resumed their slide as a record build-up in U.S. crude stockpiles stoked worries about global oversupply.
-Oil and gas shares fell 1 percent.
+Oil and gas shares were down 1.4 percent.

 “At this stage ... it is still unclear if the current up-move has run its course or if this is merely a ‘normal’ and much-needed consolidation before the next leg higher,” said Markus Huber, a trader at City of London Markets.